Why New Zealand?

 The 1400-kilometer tour of South Island that you see below was essentially the route I ended up taking.

 Click here for the “live” Google map of the route.
 You can zoom in to get much more detail.

 The #1 Question: Do I Take My Own Bike?

 Given that my journey to Christchurch and the start of the bike tour involved four airports (Toronto, Vancouver, Auckland, and Christchurch) and way too many baggage handlers having their turn dealing with my bike box and its contents, my biggest concern was the shape the bike would be in – if it even got to Christchurch at the same time as me.

 After getting a bike box from our local bike shop – and then a second one when I figured that double-boxing it might protect the bike better! – I put the boxes on a scale.
-Weight of the two boxes was fifteen pounds (6.8 kg)!
+The weight of the two boxes was fifteen pounds (6.8 kg)!
 The bike itself weighs about 14 kg.
-I would have to take a van/taxi to the airport at a cost of $65. and because the bike box would be a second piece of checked luggage, I wold have to pay an extra $65. for that.
+I would have to take a van/taxi to the airport at a cost of $65. and because the bike box would be the second piece of checked luggage, I would have to pay an extra $65. for that.
 To take my bike would end up costing $260.
 CDN and I would still have the worry of it getting there – and not being damaged.